conan-io/docs/creating_packages/external_repo.rst

 .. warning::

     This is a **deprecated** feature.
-Please refer to the :ref:`Migration Guidelines<conan2_migration_guide>` to find the feature that replace this one.
+Please refer to the :ref:`Migration Guidelines<conan2_migration_guide>` to find the feature that replaces this one.

 .. code-block:: python